San Francisco: Crime

+San Francisco's violent crime rate is low compared to other major cities.

 In 2011, 50 murders were reported, which is 6.1 per 100,000 people.
 There were about 134 rapes, 3,142 robberies, and about 2,139 assaults.
 There were about 4,469 burglaries, 25,100 thefts, and 4,210 motor vehicle thefts.
 The Tenderloin area has the highest crime rate in San Francisco: 70% of the city's violent crimes, and around one-fourth of the city's murders, occur in this neighborhood.
 The Tenderloin also sees high rates of drug abuse, gang violence, and prostitution.

 Another area with high crime rates is the Bayview-Hunters Point area.
-In the first six months of 2015 there were 25 murders compared to 14 in the first six months of 2014.
+In the first six months of 2015 there were 25 murders, compared to 14 in the first six months of 2014.
 However, the murder rate is still much lower than in past decades.
-That rate, though, did rise again by the close of 2016.
+That rate rose again by the close of 2016.
 According to the San Francisco Police Department, there were 59 murders in the city in 2016, an annual total that marked a 13.5% increase in the number of homicides (52) from 2015.
 The city has also gained a reputation for car break-ins, with over 19,000 car break-ins occurring in 2021.

 During the first half of 2018, human feces on San Francisco sidewalks were the second-most-frequent complaint of city residents, with about 65 calls per day.
 The city has formed a "poop patrol" to attempt to combat the problem.

-Hate crimes

-In January 2022, CBS News reported that a single suspect was "responsible for more than half of all reported hate crimes against the API community in San Francisco last year," and that he "was allowed to be out of custody despite the number of charges against him."